“From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

 The snatch, where the barbell is lifted from the floor, and above the head in one continuous movement, and The Clean and Jerk where the bar is raised from the floor to above the chest and then pushed above the head.

 The obvious “Performance measure” is simple.
-The athlete who lifts the highest “Total” based on these two exercises is the winner, and it was the objective nature of the sport that I found refreshing as it was totally “Black and white”.
+The athlete who lifts the highest “Total” based on these two exercises is the winner, and it was the objective nature of the sport that I found refreshing as it was totally black and white, unlike bodybuilding.

 Silhouette of the snatch.